Alexandre-Rib/NodeJS-game-controller-API-for-Linux/README.md

 Thank to them!

-**HOW TO USE**

-1) Dependencie(s)
+**Dependencie(s)**

-	- ioctl-napi, version 0.3.0
+- ioctl-napi, version 0.3.0.

 	This library communicates with game controller Linux' driver.
 In C language, to communicate with driver, we use "ioctl" function.

+**HOW TO USE**

-2) Get Character device path of game controller
+1) Get Character device path of game controller

  	- If plugged, unplug your game controller
   	- Then have a look, with **ls** command, on the folder /dev/input/.